jcorbalanm/curriculum-vitae/content/home/home.en.md

     button_text="Contact me"
     button_icon="icon-email"
     button_url="/en/#contact"
     description="Computer Engineer who has just completed his studies.
 Currently working as a Level 1 IT Support Technician at Alicante Airport.
-Experience with different programming languages and development tools and frameworks, plus professional experience in administering Windows and Linux servers, as well as virtualization environments such as VMware and Hyper-V. I also have personal experience with virtualization environments like Proxmox, containerization with Docker and small-scale Kubernetes, and more than 6 years of Linux usage.
+Experience with different programming languages and development tools and frameworks, plus professional experience in administering Windows and Linux servers, as well as virtualization environments such as VMware and Hyper-V. I also have practical experience with virtualization environments like Proxmox, containerization with Docker and small-scale Kubernetes, and more than 6 years of Linux usage.
 Always eager to learn new technologies."

     imgSrc="images/showcase/IMG_1591.jpg"
     imgScale="0.20"